-The EBRD’s Public Information Policy (PIP) embodies the Bank’s commitment to enhance the transparency of its activities and promote good governance.
+The EBRD’s Public Information Policy (2014) embodies the Bank’s commitment to enhance the transparency of its activities and promote good governance.
 This sixth review has been carried out as mandated by the Policy.

 The 2014 review was wide-ranging, including internal and external consultations, including extensive meetings with representatives of CSOs.